EU says no more Brexit talks with UK, risk of no-deal increased

 “The EU has gone to every length to try and accommodate the UK government’s red lines,” he said.

-“We cannot continue to witness Theresa May’s traveling circus of CO2 and hot air to Brussels, London, Dublin and Strasbourg, so long as Westminster is unable to agree with itself.”
+“We cannot continue to witness Theresa May’s travelling circus of CO2 and hot air to Brussels, London, Dublin and Strasbourg, so long as Westminster is unable to agree with itself.”

 Writing by Gabriela Baczynska; Editing by Robin Pomeroy